samuko-things-archive/smc_l298n_pyserial_lib/README.md

-# smc_arduino_pyserial_comm
+# smc_pyserial_lib
 This is a child project of the Samuko Motor Control (SMC) project.
-This library can be used in your python robotic project to communicate with the **smc_driver module** in order to send target angular velocities to the motors or receive the motor's angular velocity and angular position, after successful velocity PID setup with the [**smc_app**](https://github.com/samuko-things/EMC2_gui_application).
+This library can be used in your python robotic project to communicate with the **`smc_l298n_pid_driver module`** in order to send target angular velocities to the motors or receive the motor's angular velocity and angular position, after successful velocity PID setup with the [**`smc_app`**](https://github.com/samuko-things-company/smc_app).

-> you can use it in your microcomputer robotics project (e.g Raspberry Pi, Nvida, PC, etc.)
+> you can use it in your microcomputer robotics project (e.g Raspberry Pi, PC, etc.)

 A simple way to get started is simply to try out and follow the example code